sayeemabdullah/CSS-Cribsheet/README.md

 ```

-While selecting the `font-size` we can take help from https://type-scale.com which will help us to select a more accurate size.
+While selecting the `font-size`, we can help from https://type-scale.com, which will help us select a more accurate size.

 To change the **Vertical Space** between fonts we use `line-height`.
 The general rules of `1.5` times of the font-size but can be changed according to one’s webpage.
 And to change the **Horizontal Space** between letters we use `letter-spacing` and **Horizontal Space** between words we can use `word-spacing`.
 Something to remember, the **ideal line length is 50-70 characters**.
 To do that we can use the following code: